Caucasian Stonecrop, Two-Row Stonecrop

 Phedimus spurius ‘Dragon’s Blood’

-Phedimus spurius (M.Bieb.) ‘t Hart is the correct and accepted scientific name for this species of Phedimus.
+Phedimus spurius (M.Bieb.) ‘t Hart is the accepted scientific name for this species of Phedimus.
 It was named and described as such by Henk ’t Hart in Evolution and Systematics of the Crassulaceae in 1995.
 It was first named and described as Sedum spurium M.Bieb. by Friedrich August Marschall von Bieberstein in Flora Taurico-Caucasica in 1808.

 Phedimus spurius/Sedum spurium ‘John Creech’ was named after Dr. Jon Creech, former director of the U.S. National Arboretum.
 Dr. Creech discovered this plant in the Siberian Academ Gorodok Gardens in 1971.
 The plant was identified by Ray Stephenson in 1971 as a rare, small-leaved, pink-flowered form of Sedum spurium.